 WHAT DIFFERENCES DO YOU SEE BETWEEN YOURSELF AND COLLEAGUES WHO WERE NOT EDUCATED BY ASHBROOK?

-Political conversations with students who came from other institutions often have a shocking lack of depth.
-The Constitution is almost never mentioned when discussing policies and principles, which creates—what I would call—party relativism.
+Political conversations with individuals who were educated by other institutions often have a shocking lack of depth.
+The Constitution is almost never mentioned when discussing policies and principles, which creates what I would call “party relativism.”
 Colleagues debate each other and seemingly “win” by overwhelming one another with manipulated data and political correctness as opposed to actually exchanging ideas and arriving at truth.
 When you discuss ideas with others, there is a risk of being proven wrong or changing your mind so many avoid such conversations at all costs, but I believe that is the only way to possibly know what is best for your country, state, or the individual.

 HOW DID YOUR ASHBROOK PROFESSORS IMPACT YOUR EDUCATION AND YOUR CAREER?

 Dr. Jeff Sikkenga had the greatest impact on me academically by demanding my best instead of someone else’s best.
 He understood my individual potential and challenged me to reach it.
 He didn’t provide the answers for me; instead, he asked good questions in response to mine and got me to think through an issue on my own, assisting me along the way by guiding me in the right direction.